-Chronic lymphocytic leukemia (CLL) symptoms usually develop over time.
-Early in the course of the disease, CLL often has little effect on a person’s well-being.
-Some people with CLL do not have any symptoms.
+Many people are diagnosed with CLL even though they do not have any symptoms.
 The disease may be suspected because of abnormal results from blood tests that were ordered either as part of an annual physical or a medical examination for an unrelated condition.
 An unexplained elevated white blood cell (lymphocyte) count is the most common finding that leads a doctor to consider a CLL diagnosis.

-- Have infections of the skin, lungs, kidneys or other sites that may occur as result of low immunoglobulin levels and decreased neutrophil counts.
+- Infections of the skin, lungs, kidneys or other sites, as result of low immunoglobulin levels and decreased neutrophil counts.